Invisible - Leave Here

 What are your hours?

-11:00am – 6:00pm every day of the week.
-We’re open ’till 9:00pm Fridays year-round and most Saturdays from early April till the end of November.
+12:00am – 5:00pm Monday through Thursday.
+We’re open 11 ’till 9:00pm Fridays, 11am till 8pm on Saturdays & 11-6 on Sundays.
 We do have occasional special evening hours listed at the website, events calendar and in our weekly emails.
-There are occasional closings on Saturdays for private evening parties, but these are rare.
+There are occasional closings for private evening parties, but these are rare.

 Can we reserve a table?